What is the Financial Modeling Code?

 2. User interface and transparency

-A financial model is a tool that users interact with on a regular basis, and it should come with a simple interface that is easy to use and understand.
+A financial model is a tool that users interact with regularly, and it should come with a simple interface that is easy to use and understand.
 A model is created to be used by multiple users, most of whom are not involved in creating the tool.

 Therefore, the model should include a user guide that provides guidance on the proper use of the spreadsheet.
 The user guide should be part of the workbook and not as a separate file that may be separated from the model in the future.